 A deadly conduct conviction in the state of Texas has the ability to stymie your career, restrict your rights, and impede your liberty.
 If you were arrested for deadly conduct in Fort Worth, you need to contact an experienced deadly conduct defense attorney as soon as possible.
 While the prosecutor builds a case against you, your defense lawyer can work to undermine the evidence and present a cogent defense.

 I have assisted countless Forth Worth clients with fighting unfounded or unfortunate deadly conduct charges.
 As such, I dedicate my full attention to each individual case, providing all clients with personalized representation and one-on-one contact.
-While some attorneys may take your money and disappear until your next court date, the Fulgham Law Firm will keep you well informed and actively involved in making key decisions regarding the case.
+While some attorney may take your money and disappear until your next court date, the Fulgham Law Firm will keep you well informed and actively involved in making key decisions regarding the case.

 The goal of representation should be to provide you with competent, comprehensive, and zealous advocacy both inside and outside of the courtroom.
 I always seek to fully explain charges, diligently negotiate plea deals and diversion offers with the prosecutors, independently investigate allegations, fight for my clients’ constitutional rights by scrutinizing each case for 4th, 5th, and 6th Amendment violations, craft strong defense strategies and theories, and always zealously pursue my clients’ best interests.
 To schedule a free consultation with the Fulgham Law Firm, call today at (817) 886-3078 to discuss your Tarrant County deadly conduct case.